 What is a 1031 Exchange?

-A properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new property and to defer capital gain taxes.
-IRC Section 1031 (a)(1) states:
+A properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new property, and to defer capital gains taxes.
+IRC section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”